-$^{^{9}}$ Smith, A & Wilson, T (2001).
+9 Smith, A & Wilson, T (2001).
 "Fitting yield curves with long term constraints".
 London: Bacon & Woodrow.

-- 134. The parameter ω denotes the ultimate forward intensity and takes the value log(1.042) in case the ultimate forward rate equals 4.2%.
+- 133. Here α and ω are parameters that have a dimension reciprocal to that of the time duration to maturity u and v that we take the year, and measured as number of days divided by 365.25. - 134.
+The parameter ω denotes the ultimate forward intensity and takes the value log(1.042) in case the ultimate forward rate equals 4.2%.
 The parameter α controls the speed of convergence to this asymptotic level. - 135.
 This H-function and its first two derivatives happen to be continuous at v=u: